-- Enhanced functionality, e.g. by delivering new product features through software updates. - Improved maintenance, e.g. by failure prediction and remote maintenance. - Optimised lifecycle, e.g. by using product data from the field to optimise the design of newer generations of the product. - Direct feedback from the customer, e.g. learns how the customer uses the product and manages the customer lifecycle accordingly.
+- Enhanced functionality, e.g. by delivering new product features through software updates. - Improved maintenance, e.g. by failure prediction and remote maintenance. - Optimised lifecycle, e.g. by using product data from the field to optimise the design of newer generations of the product. - Direct feedback from the customer, e.g. learn about who the customer uses the product and manage the customer lifecycle accordingly.